jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Certificate:  An X.509 Certificate, as specified in {{!RFC5280}}.

-Certificate Evaluator:  A party other than a relying party that evaluates the trustworthiness of certificates issued by Certification Authorities.
+Certificate Evaluator:  A party other than a Relying Party that evaluates the trustworthiness of certificates issued by Certification Authorities.

-Certification Authority (CA):  An issuer that issues certificates in accordance with a specified Certificate Policy.
+Certification Authority (CA):  An Issuer that issues certificates in accordance with a specified Certificate Policy.

 Certificate Policy (CP):  Specifies the criteria that a Certification